Keviin213/SDCpython1/README.md

 This is a minimal sample app that is used in the SDC class

-This repository can directly be deployed to Azure App Service.
+This repository should be deployed on a client

 # Contributing